tom-james-watson/Emote/README.md

 sudo snap install emote
 ```

-### 🐧 Unofficial installation methods
+### 🐧 Unofficial 3rd party installation methods

 An unofficial build of Emote is also available in the AUR : https://aur.archlinux.org/packages/emote.
+This is not maintained by me, so install at your own risk.

 ## 📖 Guide